hakanayaz/PIRQ_Draft/Module 2/OpenQASM/README.md

 ## ANTLR4

 We will now perform lexical analysis and generate a parse tree for this code, using ANTLR4.
-If you want to follow along, these resources may be helpful: [1](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md) [2](http://pragprog.com/titles/tpantlr2/source_code).
+If you want to follow along, these resources may be helpful: [[1](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md)] [[2](http://pragprog.com/titles/tpantlr2/source_code)].
+(Add explanation of how to install ANTLR and get up and running)

 (Note: for this section, we will follow the suggestion in ANTLR4 documentation and `run doskey antlr4=java org.antlr.v4.Tool $*` `doskey grun=java org.antlr.v4.gui.TestRig $*`)